This post may contain affiliate links. Please see my disclosure policy for details.

 Chill café is one of the most popular cafés in Ella and for good reason.

-5. It has amazing waterfalls you can swim in
+5. Ella in Sri Lanka has amazing waterfalls you can swim in

 Once I had ticked off some of the normal tourist sites in Ella, I was looking for some waterfalls to chase!

 Luckily, Ella had a few and they were in close distance to the town.
 I decided to head down the hill on the local bus and visit Rawana falls.